If you just want to test out Singularity, consider using our docker setup instead.

 For testing or local development purposes, a single-node cluster running on your local machine is fine.
 If using the docker testing/development setup, this will already be present.

-Singularity can be configured to move stale data from Zookeeper to MySQL after a configurable amount of time, which helps reduce strain on the cluster.
-If you're running Singularity in Production environment, MySQL is encouraged.
+Singularity can be configured to move stale data from Zookeeper to a database after a configurable amount of time, which helps reduce strain on the cluster.
+If you're running Singularity in Production environment, enabling database support is encouraged.
 See the database reference for help configuring the database.

 3. Set up a Mesos cluster